top of page

 When honey is not the best choice

-Honey is not always the best choice!
 Honey is often seen as a healthy alternative to sugar.
-As the oldest known sweetener known to man, honey commands a lot of respect.
-We also use honey for medicinal purposes to soothe sore throats and even treat infections.
-Manuka honey is terrific as a medicinal honey which comes from the good old tee tree.
+As the oldest known sweetener known to man, honey holds a special place in our cultures.
+We use honey for medicinal purposes to soothe sore throats and even treat infections such as Manuka honey which is touted to have medicinal purposes.
 Smear it on the affected area for best results.

 It is almost a universally accepted fact- honey is simply delicious.